earkevin11/Azure-Identity-Protection/README.md

 - Export risk detection data to your SIEM.

-What does Identity Protection risk?
+How does Identity Protection risk?
 - It uses machine learning and heuristic systems to provide risk scores for 18 billion login attempts for over 800 million different accounts.

 Identity Protection can identify many types of risks, including: